-Glycaemic load (L) is a relatively new way to examine how carbohydrate impacts on blood sugar level.
-It considers both how rapidly a particular carbohydrate breaks down into sugar (glycaemic index) as well as the amount of that particular carbohydrate in a particular food.
+Glycemic load (L) is a relatively new way to examine how carbohydrate impacts on blood sugar level.
+It considers both how rapidly a particular carbohydrate breaks down into sugar (glycemic index) as well as the amount of that particular carbohydrate in a particular food.

-Essential if you take the GI of a food (e.g. watermelon) and divide it by the percentage of carbohydrate in that food you will end up with the glycaemic load.
+Essential if you take the GI of a food (e.g. watermelon) and divide it by the percentage of carbohydrate in that food you will end up with the glycemic load.
 To express this:

 GL = GI/100 x net carbs (carbs minus fibre)

-So we would discover that although watermelon has a pretty high glycaemic index there is actually very little carbohydrate in it so the (overall) glycaemic load for a portion is fairly low.
+So we would discover that although watermelon has a pretty high glycemic index there is actually very little carbohydrate in it so the (overall) glycemic load for a portion is fairly low.
 A GL up to 10 is considered low, from 11-19 is medium, and from 20 and up is considered high.

 You can see that the GL value is partially determined by weight of available carbohydrate, and therefore portion size.
 This is in fact particularly helpful.
 What it means is that you can manipulate your portion size of a food, or plate of different foods, in order to make sure that the overall glycemic load remains in the low GL or on occasion medium GL bracket!